N-Nhub/projects/README.md

-# projects
+# README
-just projects I made
+all of these projects were made simply for the sake of my own entretainment